dmd-program/dmd-100-sp19/projects/ritual/develop_prototype.md

 ## Instructions

-1. Create the interactive prototype using the prototyping instructions
+1. Create interactive wireframes using the prototyping instructions.
-2. **Download a ZIP archive** of your prototype from InVision
+2. **Download a ZIP archive** of your prototype from InVision.
-3. Copy the InVision project's  Public Share Link
+3. Copy the InVision project's  Public Share Link.
-4. Write a prototype description according to the requirements
+4. Write a prototype description according to the requirements.

 ## Post work to the Studio